-Qnw - Sand and Gravel (Noah Creek Formation) Generally 3 to 9 m (10-30 ft), but may be up to 15 m (50 ft), of yellowish brown to gray, poorly to well sorted, massive to well stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel with few intervening layers of silty clay.
-This unit is buried by younger Hudson-age alluvial deposits associated with the Skunk River valley and encompasses deposits that accumulated in river valleys during the Wisconsin Episode.
+Qnw - Sand and Gravel (Noah Creek Formation) Generally 3 to 9 m (10-30 ft) of yellowish brown to gray, poorly to well-sorted, massive to well-stratified, coarse to fine feldspathic quartz sand, pebbly sand and gravel with few intervening layers of silty clay.
+This unit is buried by Peoria Formation silt or younger Hudson-age alluvial deposits associated with the Skunk River valley and encompasses deposits that accumulated in river valleys during the Wisconsin Episode.
 This unit is shown only on the cross-section.

-Qpt - Loess Mantled Terrace (Peoria Formation-silt and/or sand facies) 2 to 7 m (7-23 ft) of yellowish brown to gray, massive, jointed, calcareous or noncalcareous, silt loam and intercalated fine to medium, well sorted, sand.
-May grade downward to poorly to moderately well sorted, moderately to well stratified, coarse to fine feldspathic quartz sand, loam, or silt loam alluvium (Late Phase High Terrace) or may overlie a Farmdale Geosol developed in Pisgah Silt which in turn overlies a well-expressed Sangamon Geosol developed in poorly to moderately well sorted, moderately to well stratified, coarse to fine sand, loam, or silt loam alluvium (Early Phase High Terrace).
+Qpt - Loess Mantled Terrace (Peoria Formation-silt and/or sand facies) 2 to 7 m (7-23 ft) of yellowish brown to gray, massive, jointed, calcareous or noncalcareous, silt loam and intercalated fine to medium, well-sorted, sand.
+May grade downward to poorly to moderately well-sorted, moderately to well-stratified, coarse to fine feldspathic quartz sand, loam, or silt loam alluvium (Late Phase High Terrace) or may overlie the Farmdale Geosol developed in Pisgah Silt which in turn overlies a well-expressed Sangamon Geosol developed in poorly to moderately well-sorted, moderately to well-stratified, coarse to fine sand, loam, or silt loam alluvium (Early Phase High Terrace).